-Team collaboration tools, which are often included in UC packages, reduce the need for meetings by 30%.
-This is because they provide an easy means of one-on-one conversation between colleagues.
-As a business VoIP and Unified Communications provider, Vonage Business Cloud has multiple features that help SMBs stay in the loop with both customers and internal teams.
+As a business VoIP and Unified Communications provider, Vonage Business Plans has multiple features that help SMBs stay in the loop with both customers and internal teams.

 In this article, we’ll cover the following sections: